-The Tuesday Playford Group (Bedford, England), when I first joined, had a fairly limited selection of recorded music available: the first two 'English Dancing Master' 12" LP records (which are now CD1 in the EFDSS "The English Dancing Master" set of CDs) and a small pile of 7" EP records.
+The Tuesday Playford Group (Bedford, England), when I first joined, had a fairly limited selection of recorded music available: the first two 'English Dancing Master' 12" LP records (the tracks from which now form CD1 in the EFDSS "The English Dancing Master" set of CDs) and a small pile of 7" EP records.
 Fortunately one of our members, John Riley, knew the Kenton Ramblers well enough to pursuade them to let us record a couple of their practice sessions.
 These took place on 8th June and 8th September 1978 in Sheila Mason's front room.
 Sheila was the fiddle player with Vi Le Maistre on accordion and Graham Beebee on piano.

 I was roped in because I had a reel-to-reel tape deck.
 A number of cassette copies were made and circulated at the time, but more recently the advent of digital audio processing software and CD-R allowed a CD to be produced.
 It should be noted that when Graham Beebee was presented with a copy of the CD, his remark was "It's a pity the piano wasn't in tune".